Jurassic Park Arcade

-Jurassic Park Arcade is a 2015 light gun arcade game developed by Raw Thrills.
+Jurassic Park Arcade is a 2015 light gun rail shooter arcade game developed by Raw Thrills.
 The game is based on the original trilogy of the Jurassic Park film series.

 Gameplay

 Jurassic Park Arcade is played across nine levels, set at the Jurassic Park theme park on the fictional island of Isla Nublar.
 A security team has been sent to retrieve one dinosaur from each species located on the island, which is becoming unstable due to an erupting volcano.
 The protagonist's colleagues who are left in the park must be defended as well and shooting them would result with players taking damage.
 Five weapons are available to the player throughout the game.
 Three boss enemies must be defeated throughout the game: Triceratops, Tyrannosaurus, and Spinosaurus.
 Other creatures appear as minor enemies throughout the game: Velociraptor, Utahraptor, Dilophosaurus, Microraptor, Compsognathus, Brachiosaurus, Stegosaurus and Pteranodon.